racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Contributing/Home/Home.md

 ## `q` Should Be a Global Var

-When you want to use the core PyMonkey class `q`, make sure you call it the right way.
+When you want to use the core PyLabs class `q`, make sure you call it the right way.

-## Import All Relevant PyMonkey Packages
+## Import All Relevant PyLabs Packages

 * e.g. `from event import QEvent`